alexplayer15/parmesan/README.md

 `method` allows you to filter which requests you send by method.
 Allowed methods are GET, POST, UPDATE, PUT, PATH, DELETE (not case-sensitive)

 `hooks` allows you to modify specific values in your request body's using a self-made YAML file.
+This flag is made for situations where it is difficult to form valid requests purely from examples in your OAS.
+This can be the case particularly in enterprise grade Specs.
+Parmesan works best when you are able to rely on your example values in your OAS.
 A basic hooks file would look like this:

 ```yaml
 - path: /hello